Settler

 A settler or colonist is a person who establishes or joins a permanent presence that is separate to existing communities.
 The entity that settlers establish is a settlement.
 A settler is called a pioneer if they are among the first settling at a place that is new to the settler community.
 While settlers can act independently, they may receive support from the government of their nation or its colonial empire, or from a non-governmental organization, as part of a larger campaign.

 The process of settling land can be, and has often been, controversial; while human migration is itself a normal phenomenon, it has not been uncommon throughout human history for settlers to have arrived in already-inhabited lands without the intention of living alongside the native population.
 In these cases, the conflict that arises between the settlers and the natives, or Indigenous peoples, may result in warfare and possibly the dispossession of the latter within the contested territory desired, usually violently.

 The lifestyle of a native population is often disturbed or destroyed if they come into contact with a settler population, particularly when the settler population seeks to mostly replace them.
 Settlers may also engender a change in culture, or alteration of the existing culture, among the natives.
 New populations have also been created by the mixing of settlers and natives, including Cape Coloureds in South Africa and Anglo-Indians.

 Historical usage

 Chilean settlers in Baker River, Patagonia, 1935.

-Many times throughout history, settlers occupied land that was previously inhabited by long-established peoples, who are designated as native or Indigenous.
+Many times throughout history, settlers occupied land that was previously inhabited by long-established peoples, who are designated as "native" or "Indigenous".
 The process by which Indigenous territories are settled by foreign peoples is usually called settler colonialism.
-It relies upon a process of dispossession, often violent.
+Such a process relies upon dispossession, often violent.

-In the figurative usage, a "person who goes first or does something first" also applies to the American English use of "pioneer" to refer to a settler – a person who has migrated to a less occupied area and established permanent residence there, often to colonize the area, as first recorded in English in 1605.
-In United States history, it refers to the Europeans who were part of the process of settling lands which here new to them.
+In the figurative usage, a pioneer (a "person who goes first or does something first") also applies to the American English use of "pioneer" to refer to a settler – a person who has migrated to a less-densely occupied area and established permanent residence there, often to colonize the area, as recorded in the English language from at least 1605.

+In United States history, "settlers" can refer to the Europeans who were part of the process of settling lands which were new to them.